Hopding/pdf-lib/README.md

 const firstDonorPdfDoc = await PDFDocument.load(firstDonorPdfBytes)
 const secondDonorPdfDoc = await PDFDocument.load(secondDonorPdfBytes)

-// We'll copy the fourth page from the first donor document, and the
+// We'll copy the first page from the first donor document, and the
-// first page from the second donor document. const [firstDonorPage] = await pdfDoc.copyPages(firstDonorPdfDoc, [3]) const [secondDonorPage] = await pdfDoc.copyPages(secondDonorPdfDoc, [0])
+// second page from the second donor document. const [firstDonorPage] = await pdfDoc.copyPages(firstDonorPdfDoc, [0]) const [secondDonorPage] = await pdfDoc.copyPages(secondDonorPdfDoc, [1])

-// Copy over the pages from the donor documents into our new document pdfDoc.addPage(firstDonorPage) pdfDoc.insertPage(0, secondDonorPage)
+// Add the first copied page
+pdfDoc.addPage(firstDonorPage)

+// Insert the second copied page to index 0, so it will be the first page pdfDoc.insertPage(0, secondDonorPage)

 const pdfBytes = await pdfDoc.save()